opendatalab/opendatalab-datasets/README.md

 <div>&nbsp;</div>
 </div>

 Welcome to this repository!
 Here you can find a list of topic-centric public data sources in high quality, providing the basic information for each.
 And it also provides blog about introductions and explanations of classic and widely used datasets in the field of AI.

-You can download complete dataset files from OpenDataLab ([https://opendatalab.com/](https://opendatalab.com/?source=R2l0aHVi)).
+**You can download complete dataset files from OpenDataLab** ([https://opendatalab.com/](https://opendatalab.com/?source=R2l0aHVi)).

 Our goal is to help you quickly and easily search, download, and use publicly available datasets in AI.
 We would appreciate it if you could provide us with information on newly emerging and trending datasets or insights into existing ones, thus allowing more people to learn about and make use of them.

+**Contact us**
+Email: OpenDataLab@pjlab.org.cn
+Wechat: opendatalab_yunying